FOREX-Dollar rallies against yen on potential for expanded BOJ stimulus

 The BOJ could consider the new step if policymakers decide to lower the negative 0.1 percent interest rate applied to some bank reserves parked with the central bank, Bloomberg reported.

-The dollar rose more than 2 percent against the yen to 111.80 yen, its highest level against the Japanese currency since April 1.
-For the week, the dollar was set to rise 2.6 percent against the yen, which would mark its strongest weekly gain since late Oct.
+The dollar rose more than 1.7 percent against the yen to 111.42 yen, its highest level against the Japanese currency since April 4.
+For the week, the dollar was last on track to gain 2.5 percent against the yen, which would mark its strongest weekly gain since late Oct.
 2014.

 If the BOJ were to apply its negative rate policy to bank loans, it would allow the central bank to cut its deposit rates deeper into negative territory without acting as a headwind for the nation's banks, said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange Inc in Washington.